jbry0723/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A:Semantic HTML provides structure to your website, as well as providing a framework of "meaning".
+This "meaning" is important because it allows search engines to identify information on your site and direct people seeking that information to your site.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A:Display:block will create a new line and take up space depending on the dimensions defined in the CSS.
+Display:inline will only take up the space needed for the content on that line, and it will ignore any dimensions defined in CSS.

 3. What are the 4 areas of the box model?

+A:Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+A: When using flexbox align-items actions on the cross axis.

 5. Explain why git is valuable to a team of developers.

+A: Git is valuable to a team of developers because it allows each developer to "branch" off of a main project.
+This allows them to make changes to that project that can be merged back into a project later.
+The remote repo also contains a history of all the changes made by each merge, this allows project managers to roll back their project in case any given merge breaks the program.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.